The just-food interview - Brice de Forsanz, McCormick VP of EMEA

 "We are investing more on advertising to make the demonstration of our innovations.
 We are investing in more promotion as well to be able to propose our product at a good promotional price to get the consumer to test and try our new products."

-Through marketing McCormick hopes to promote newly launched products alongside its existing - and rather extensive - range.
+Through marketing McCormick hopes to promote newly-launched products alongside its existing - and rather extensive - range.

 "What we need is to be more innovative, to communicate more to the consumer, to have more consumers trying our products.
 If you are in store in the UK looking at our Schwartz proposition there are maybe 150 SKUs.
 I am sure that 80% of them you just don't know.
 That means that 80% of those products are new innovations for you.
 So we need to have you understanding what these products are."

-According to de Forsanz, if McCormick can increase the penetration of its existing products this would result in significant top line gains.
+According to de Forsanz, if McCormick can increase the penetration of its existing products this would result in significant top-line gains.
 "If you look at the range on the shelf, most of them have only 1-2% penetration.
-The best in class products have maybe 15-20%.
+The best-in-class products have maybe 15-20%.
 [Consumers] just don't know how to use the products.
 If you increase penetration from 2% to 3% across all our SKUs, it is going to be a 50% total increase.
-This is the work we need to do and thanks to the digital [marketing] we can improve that a lot."
+This is the work we need to do and, thanks to the digital [marketing], we can improve that a lot."

 "We are still going to invest on TV in order to build awareness behind innovation or behind the brand.
 This is still our core media.
 But we need to invest more in digital in order to be closer to our customer and to help us increase penetration of the whole range.
 When you are advertising on TV you are advertising behind one innovation, range of products or brand.
 On the web you can interact with your customer.
 We are going to be more aggressive on the web, on digital, in order to have a community of consumers trying and tasting our products and giving us some feedback in order to improve."

 Meanwhile, the company is simultaneously planting its flag in emerging markets in the EMEA region as it looks to drive growth.
 Emerging markets now account for around 10% of McCormick's total sales and the group expects to grow this figure to 15% by 2015.
-The emphasis for EMEA is therefore currently on "both eastern and western Europe", de Forsanz reveals.
+The emphasis for McCormick's EMEA business is therefore on "both eastern and western Europe", de Forsanz reveals.

 McCormick is looking to expand in emerging EMEA markets by either acquiring a strong local player - "number one or number two in the market on core business" - or forming joint ventures that will quickly open the market to McCormick products.
 "The two methods are different, but are both working," de Forsanz says.